-You can also read their online profiles or websites for information they share on their specialties — within sex therapy, do they mostly see women who have a history of sexual trauma?
-Men who have challenges with sexual performance?
-Couples who struggle with sexual intimacy?
+You can also read their online profiles or websites for information they share on their specialties — within sex therapy, do they mostly see women who have a history of trauma or sexual abuse?
+Men who have challenges with performance or sexual dysfunction?
+Couples who struggle with intimacy and sexual satisfaction?
 Do they see clients addressing problems with sexual addiction?

-While most sex therapists are able to see a range of concerns that fall into this category, finding a specialist in the particular challenge you are facing may help you address your concerns more effectively.
+While most sex therapists can address a range of concerns that fall into this category, finding a specialist in the particular challenge you are facing may help you address your concerns more effectively.

 Learn more about what to look for in a sex therapist here, or to continue your sex therapy education, read our ultimate guide to sex therapy, explanation of sexual health and dysfunction, what to expect in sex therapy, how to choose between ED pills and sex therapy, and/or common questions about sex therapy for ED.